Zika, mosquitoes outwit Rio as Carnival, Olympics loom

 The virus is expected to continue spreading apace because the Aedes aegypti mosquito is notoriously adaptive.

-The insect thrives in puddles, nooks and crannies common in Rio and other tropical cities peppered with chaotic and unplanned neighborhoods, where rainwater, open sewers and litter offer ample habitat.
+The insect thrives in puddles, nooks and crannies common in Rio and other tropical cities peppered with chaotic and unplanned neighbourhoods, where rainwater, open sewers and litter offer ample habitat.

 "It is the perfect set-up for proliferation," said Isaac Bogoch, a tropical infectious disease specialist at Toronto General Hospital, who published a scientific paper predicting Zika's rapid spread.
 "It can keep spreading until we find a way to contain the virus or keep the mosquitoes from transmitting it."